varadarajan-videoyantra/project_uproar/ffmpeg/README.txt

 Note: once the step 2 is executed all segmented audio file will be present in Audio_Segment folder which can be used for MEL Spectograph analysis.
       link to ffmpeg : https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/

+This code has been setup in 2 IDEs, Pycharm for the ffmpeg related code, as well as VSCode for the jupiter notebook.
+Pycharm has been configured in 3 different ways
+1. Segmentor_train_test - This is to prepare the audio segments to generate melspectorgram for training.
+This runs segmentor.py with the following arguments - <Path to VFifa_original.mp4> vocal-noise-rem-only.aac
+2. Segmentor_serve - This is to prepare the audio segments to generate melspectorgram for prediction.
+This runs segmentor.py with the following arguments - <Path to Fifa-World_trimmed.mp4> vocal-noise-rem-only.aac.
+Fifa-World_trimmed.mp4 is the File we will predict highlights.
+3. Highlight_generator_serve - This is to stitch the video based on prediction_served.csv.
+This runs Highlight+generator.py with <path to prediction_serving.csv> highlights_served.mp4 serve
+python.exe Highlight_Generator.py <path to prediction_serving.csv> highlights_served.mp4 serve

+python.exe D:/projects/jitheesh/project_uproar/ffmpeg/Highlight_Generator.py ..\prediction_serving.csv highlights_served.mp4 serve